sleventhal/sleventhal.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Sarah Leventhal, a postdoctoral fellow at the National Museum of Natural History.
+I am Sarah Leventhal, a postdoctoral fellow of paleobiology at the Smithsonian Institution's National Museum of Natural History.
 I am an invertebrate paleontologist interested in the evolution of colonial organisms, and I use cheilostome bryozoans as a study system to investigate the origination and proliferation of complex colony-level traits.
-Most specifically, I am interested in understanding how hierarchical levels of biological organization cooperate, and how this cooperation can culminate in division of labor and morphological polymorphism.
+Most generally, I study how hierarchical levels of biological organization interact to produce novel morphologies and functions, and how these novel traits can affect macroevolutionary trajectories.

 I also have a broad interest in the use of informal science education as a teaching tool for school-age students.
 Since much of my research is museum-based, I have had the opportunity to work with some amazing programs that aim to teach children to love science in a positive, relaxed environment!
 I believe the disconnect between scientists and the broader public can be addressed by encouraging people to view science in a positive, empowering light.

 Below are some of my big topics of interest.

-## Complex trait evolution
+## Macroevolution of complex colony-level traits

 What role does heritable variation play in the evolution of group-level traits?